earaujoassis/space/docs/configuration.md

   Key used to encrypt sensitive data in the relational database.

+- `SPACE_SENTRY_URL` (Optional)

+  This optional setting is used to configure Sentry to capture error messages.

 ## Environment variables set in the Dockerfile

 The following environment variables are set in the Dockerfile and could impact in the